pepa65/m2m/README.md

 ## Help
 ```
-m2m v1.17.2 - Move from POP3 to Maildir
+m2m v1.18.0 - Move from POP3 to Maildir
 * Downloading emails from POP3 servers and moving them into Maildir folders.
 * Repo:   github.com/pepa65/m2m
 * Usage:  m2m [-s|--serial] [-q|--quiet] | [-h|--help]
     -s/--serial:   Check the accounts in order, do not check concurrently.
     -q/--quiet:    Output only on critical errors (on 'stderr').
     -h/--help:     Output this help text.
+    -V/--version:  Output the version.
     If mails are found, a minimal report goes to 'stdout'; errors to 'stderr'.
 * The directory '~/.m2m.conf' contains all account config files, which are
         checked concurrently by default (each filename is taken as the account name).